-5.1 Determination of Bushfire Attack Levels
+4.1 Determination of Bushfire Attack Levels

-Using a FFDI of 100, the information relating to vegetation and slope was applied to Table A1.12.5 of PBP 2019 to determine the appropriate BAL ratings.
-The results from this bush fire risk assessment are detailed below in Table 5-1-Bush Fire Attack Assessment.
+As the site lies within an LGA designated an FFDI of 100, the information relating to vegetation and slope was applied to Table A1.12.5 of PBP 2019 to determine the appropriate BAL rating.
+The results from this bush fire risk assessment are detailed below in Table 4-1-Bush Fire Attack Assessment and Figure 4-1 shows the vegetation.